asteroid-lang/asteroid/docs/Reference Guide.rst

 **isdefined** x:%string
       Returns true if a variable or type name is defined in the current environment otherwise it returns false.
 The variable or type name must be given as a string.
+**islist** x
+      Returns true if x is a list otherwise it will return false.

+**isnone** x
+      Returns true if x is equal to the value none.

+**isscalar** x
+      Returns true if x is either an integer or a real value.

 **len** x
       Returns the length of x.
 The
       function can only be applied to lists, strings, tuples, or structures.